jrolofsson/pi-device-2-azure-iot/README.md

 # pi-device-2-azure-iot
-This "application" is a first try to work with the Raspberry Pi Zero as a IoT-device.
+This "application" is a first try to work with the Raspberry Pi Zero as an IoT-device.
 The purpose here is to send telemetry from the Pi to an Azure IoT-hub (then what happens there, stays there).

 ## Workings under the hood